1. Home

 Euro NCAP rates cars from zero to five stars.

 Naturally, zero is the lowest rating a car can be awarded.
-A zero-star Euro NCAP rated car meets type-approval standards so can legally be sold but lacks critical modern safety technology.
+A zero-star Euro NCAP rated car meets type-approval standards, so it can legally be sold but it lacks critical modern safety technology.

 A one-star Euro NCAP car isn’t much better.
 It will offer marginal crash protection but little in the way of crash avoidance technology.